xevrion/Devlup_SOC/README.md

 ## 📋 Overview

-A terminal-themed web application for the DevlUp Labs Summer of Code program that connects students with open-source projects.
+A terminal-themed web application for the DevlUp Projects Archive that showcases all projects and programs.
 This interactive platform allows users to explore projects, learn about mentors, and apply to contribute using a unique terminal-like interface.

 ## ✨ Features